mroswell/talavera/README.md

 ## Usage

-### Lamda
+### Lambda

 As a lambda function Talavera can be used as fully functioning tilecache.
-It connects accepts a query param and z/x/y coords, fetches data and writes to an s3 repo.
+It accepts a query param and z/x/y coords, fetches data and writes to an s3 repo.

 You can prepare a .zip file for uploading to Lambda via: